akhilajanagam799/Simple-Auction/Simple-Auction-System-main/README.md

 npm install

 ## Configure MetaMask:
--Connect MetaMask to the Ganache network (Localhost 8545).
+Connect MetaMask to the Ganache network (Localhost 8545).
--Import Ganache accounts (use the private keys provided by Ganache).
+Import Ganache accounts (use the private keys provided by Ganache).
 ## Compile and Migrate Contracts:
 In the contracts directory, compile and deploy the contracts:truffle compile truffle migrate --network development --reset